neringabickmore/art-i-al/TESTING.md

 <!-- TODO: Applies to all site users:

-1. As a user, I am able to access the site on my mobile, tablet, and desktop which is adapted to provide the best experience.
-2. As a user, I am able to easily navigate through the website without too much thought and find what I am looking for quickly.
+1. As a user, I am able to easily navigate through the website without too much thought and find what I am looking for quickly.
-1. As a user, I am able to identify instantly what the site is all about and what it has to offer.
+2. As a user, I am able to identify instantly what the site is all about and what it has to offer.
-2. As a user, I am able to contact the site owner using a simple form.
+3. As a user, I am able to contact the site owner using a simple form.
-3. As a user, I am able to find key information about the artwork I am interested in (such as images, title, dimensions, etc)
+4. As a user, I am able to find key information about the artwork I am interested in (such as images, title, dimensions, etc)
-4. As a user, I am able to add the artwork to my shopping bag, except if I am a superuser.
+5. As a user, I am able to add the artwork to my shopping bag, except if I am a superuser.
-5. As a user, I am able to change the content of my shopping bag before continuing to completion (add more or remove the artwork), except if I am a superuser.
+6. As a user, I am able to change the content of my shopping bag before continuing to completion (add more or remove the artwork), except if I am a superuser.
-6. As a user, I am able to see a full breakdown of the total cost, including the shipping charge before proceeding to payment, except if I am a superuser.
+7. As a user, I am able to see a full breakdown of the total cost, including the shipping charge before proceeding to payment, except if I am a superuser.
-7. As a user, I am able to purchase the artwork using my card in a secure environment, except if I am a superuser.
+8. As a user, I am able to purchase the artwork using my card in a secure environment, except if I am a superuser.
-8. As a user, I am able to receive an email confirmation once I complete the payment, except if I am a superuser.
+9. As a user, I am able to receive an email confirmation once I complete the payment, except if I am a superuser.
 TODO: Applies to new site users:
 1. As a user, I am able to  create an account.
 **Applies to all returning users:**